bsdcat/effortless_git_tags/README.md

 of two almost-identical solutions.
 It is trivial to remove one or the other to meet your needs.

 Second, it works with Exuberant Ctags, Emacs Etags, and BSD ctags.
+It should also work with [Universal Ctags][4].
 There are helpful variables in the 'etags' script to specify a path and/or arguments to pick the right one, in case you happen to have multiple versions installed.
 A couple examples of doing things unusually:

 * `ETAGS="ctags -e"` will use Exuberent Ctags from your `PATH` in etags mode to generate the tags file for Emacs.
-* `CTAGS=/Applications/Emacs.app/Contents/MacOS/bin-x86_64-10_9/ctags` will
+* `CTAGS=/Applications/Emacs.app/Contents/MacOS/bin-<something>/ctags` will
   use the ctags from your copy of [Emacs for Mac OS X][2] to generate the tags file for Vi.